preetalpawar/FP-A-Budget-vs-Actual-Analysis/README.md

 # FP&A Budget vs Actual Analysis

-A practical **Financial Planning & Analysis (FP&A)** project built using **Microsoft Excel and Power BI** to evaluate Budget vs Actual performance, identify financial variances, analyze departmental performance, and provide management insights.
+## 📊 Project Overview

+This project focuses on Financial Planning and Analysis using Microsoft Excel and Power BI to compare budgeted results with actual performance.

+The aim was to understand where financial performance differed from budget, identify variances across departments and months, and present the findings through clear management dashboards.

 ## 📌 Project Objective

-To simulate a real-world FP&A reporting process by comparing budgeted financial targets with actual results and translating variances into actionable business insights.
+To simulate a practical FP&A reporting process by analysing Budget vs Actual performance, investigating financial variances, and using the results to support management decision-making.

-## 📊 Key Analysis
+## 🔍 What I Analysed

+* Budget vs Actual Revenue
-* Budget vs Actual **Revenue and Expenses**
+* Budget vs Actual Expenses
-* **Operating Profit** and profitability variance
+* Operating Profit performance
-* Revenue and Expense **Variance %**
+* Revenue and Expense Variance %
-* **Department-level performance** analysis
+* Department-level performance
-* Monthly performance and trend analysis
+* Monthly financial performance
-* KPI and management performance summary
+* KPI summary
-* Identification of unfavorable cost variances
+* Unfavourable expense and profit variances
-* Management recommendations based on financial performance
+* Management recommendations

-## 🛠️ Tools & Skills
+## 🛠️ Tools Used

-**Microsoft Excel**
+### Microsoft Excel

 * Financial modelling
 * Budget vs Actual analysis
-* Excel formulas and variance calculations
+* Variance calculations
 * KPI analysis
 * Dashboard development
 * Management insights

-**Microsoft Power BI**
+### Microsoft Power BI

 * Data modelling
 * DAX measures